Curriculum Notes Year 8

 • Multitrack recording at the keyboard and creating original arrangements based on traditional Christmas melodies

-• Exploring arrangements – Original Song v Cover Version Project
+• Project – Original Song v Cover Version comparison

 Resources & Information